 9090 Overhead Raises

-Down Dog is another great drill to work shoulder flexion and thoracic extension simultaneously while working through full range of motion actively (active motion is better than passive for long term changes).
+Down Dog is another great drill to work shoulder flexion and thoracic extension simultaneously while working through a full range of motion actively (active motion is better than passive for long-term changes).

 Bench Thoracic Spine

 A great stretch for thoracic spine mobility but underappreciated for its ability to mobilize the lats as well.
 I often have athletes slightly flexion their lumbar spine to increase the stretch on the lats.

 We’ve discussed several exercises focused on thoracic spine mobility during overhead lifting, but having thoracic extension for more shoulder extended positions such as dips is also important.
 Enter Bear Rolls, which mobilize the thoracic spine while working shoulder HABD and extension.
 A great drill to do before dips, muscle-ups, and bench press.